thatonequill/Resonance_of_the_Lost_Ones/lost-valley.md

 The Lost Valley is the tutorial area.

-Its divided into 3 sections, each with a mechanic to learn.
+Its divided into 3 sections, each with mechanics to learn.

 ### Silent Crossroads
 The Silent crossroads is the first area of the tutorial.